HLR/DomiKnowS/developer/KNOWLEDGE.md

 		)

 The example above show usage of optional attribute `p` which specify with the value from 0 to 100 the certainty of validity of the constraint.

-The basic blocks are combined using the following functions:
+The basic blocks are combined using the following functions implementing Logical connectives:

-- Logical methods:

 	- `notL()`,
 	- `andL()`,